-(Part 34 of 37 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 34 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 Understanding community has always been a challenge for me.
 The first key understanding was that “community” is just an abstract concept; A community does not exist in the world as a concrete thing I can point to, touch or clearly delineate.
 Instead, when asked to explain community, I list things which I feel identify a community: its persistence, members’ unifying or common interests, having a focus in a specific physical or online space, etc. But when I really start digging in, it’s all simply interpersonal connections, behavior, communication, expected norms, shared identity, etc..
 If that’s true, then functional interpersonal communication is necessary for the creation and continued existence of a healthy community.

 My question these days is: What is sufficient for the creation and continued existence of a community?